 O the publication of two novels, including New York Times Notable The Year It Rained (published in five languages) and, in collaboration with Pulitzer Prize-winner Paul Zindel, the young-adult novel, To Take a Dare.
 Both are available on Kindle.

 O She’s also published a book of poetry, Message from the Avocados.

 O having the privilege of walking her late mother, Charlotte Zolotow, through the last five years of her life until her death at the age of 98

 O …and in the process becoming close friends with her caregiver, the artist Hawa Diallo.

 After her husband’s death in 2000, Crescent lived for fifteen years in what was her family’s Vermont summer home: 35 acres on top of a mountain.
 Eventually, though, she felt called to return to Arkansas.
 She now spends the majority of her time in Fayetteville, Arkansas, in the 1908 home she shares with her partner, cyberdefender Mark Graff.
 The two married in 2019.
 When not at home or traveling for work or pleasure, you will most likely find her in New York or Vermont.

 She continues to write, teach, cook, look after her parents’ literary affairs, keynote at events, lead classes and courses such as Fearless Writing™, Tuesdays with Crescent, and Left-Brain Planning for Right-Brain People.
 She also mentors/coaches a few individual writers.

-She walks five miles a day year round, reads almost constantly, and practices yoga.
+She walks five miles a day year round, reads almost constantly, and practices resistance training.